-I undertake Court of Protection and mental capacity work in relation to Deprivation of Liberty Safeguards, health and welfare applications and financial matters.
-I have a special interest in cases involving interaction between the Mental Capacity Act 2005 and Mental Health Act 1983 (as Amended by the 2007 Act), and provide training to clients in this complex area.
-I have previously represented patients in the First-tier Tribunal (Mental Health), which helps me to view issues from a variety of perspectives, and ensures a pragmatic approach.
+I undertake Court of Protection and mental capacity work in relation to deprivation of liberty, and health and welfare applications.
+I have a special interest in cases involving interaction between the Mental Capacity Act 2005 and Mental Health Act 1983 (as amended by the 2007 Act).

 My work also includes advising and representing NHS bodies and private providers of health and social care in inquests.
 I am a very experienced advocate in a variety of proceedings and seek to protect the interests of clients in inquests through effective support and preparation for witnesses as well as strong advocacy.

-I am very involved in voluntary work and regularly undertake pro bono legal advice work, with a particular interest in mental health.
-I received a national award for volunteering from HEA in 2011 for pro bono work in mental health and immigration work.
+I am very involved in volunteering and regularly undertake pro bono legal advice work, with a particular interest in homelessness.
+I received a national award for pro bono work in mental health and immigration law.